energy-modelling-toolkit/Dispa-SET/Docs/workflow.rst

 	python dispacli.py -c ./ConfigFiles/ConfigTest.xlsx build

-* From a python IDE (e.g. Spyder), specifying the configuration file.
+* It also possible to run the command line interface from a python IDE (e.g. Spyder), specifying the configuration file.
 Configure the "DispaSet.py" file to be run with the command line option "-b ConfigFiles/ConfigTest.xlsx".
 The figure below shows the "Run Settings" dialog properly configure for Spyder.
+Note that this is not recommended.
+Some running scripts are available in the corresponding directory to be run from and IDE.

 .. image:: figures/spyder_config.png